Careers and employability

-The main element of the strategy include the eight Gatsby Benchmarks which are based on national and international research and help to define the elements of an excellent careers programme.
+The main elements of the strategy include the eight Gatsby Benchmarks which are based on national and international research and help to define the elements of an excellent careers programme.

 The Deputy Head of Further Education, Martyn East acts as Career Leader with strategic responsibility for the quality and impact of the careers programme.
-He also chairs Brackenhurst Careers Group that was formed to bring academics, leaders and employability together.
+He also chairs the Careers Action Group that was formed to bring academics, leaders and employability together.

-A careers activities coordinator as well as a dedicated team of ‘careers champions’ staff who implement and deliver the careers plan across the college, support Martyn.
+A dedicated team of staff who implement and deliver the careers plan across the college, support Martyn.

-Careers guidance is embedded into the curriculum of every course and impartial advice and guidance is available on campus from our dedicated matrix accredited employability team at Nottingham Trent University.
+Careers guidance is embedded into the curriculum of every course and impartial advice and guidance is available from our dedicated Matrix accredited Employability team at Nottingham Trent University.